tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/FCM_intl.md

 ﻿# Integration Guide for FCM Channel

-FCM channel is a push channel launched by TPNS and Google, which allows Google Services Framework-enabled mobile phones outside mainland China to receive push messages without opening the app.
+FCM channels are push channels launched by Tencent Push Notification Service (TPNS) and Google, which allows Google Services Framework-enabled mobile phones outside mainland China to receive push notifications without opening apps.
 In phone ROMs without FCM, the TPNS push channel will be used.

 ## Getting FCM Push Key
 1. Register the app at [FireBase's official website](https://firebase.google.com/?hl=zh-cn).
 Configure the obtained FCM app push server key and SenderID to the TPNS console.